The COVID-19 (caused due to Novel Coronavirus), an acute respiratory disease, has bee...

 RERA Act which was passed by our India Parliament so as to protect the interest of the home buyers and also to encourage all possible ways in boosting investment in the real estate.
 The Act came into force from MAY 1, 2016.
 The Central and the state government are required to make their own rules under the model frame of the Central Act.
-In today’s scenario, the role of promoter plays a major role in any transaction done on a Real estate front.
+In today’s scenario, the role of promoter plays a major role in any transaction done on a Real estate project if transferred to third party (Section 15).
 The contingencies involving consolidation has in turn been a black spot in the real estate front which in turn has resulted in the backing out of various developers from the real estate business or merging with a greater establishment for the purpose of development in this regard.

 We can basically call it as a regulating authority in terms of buying and purchasing of real estate.
 The RERA provision has brought more transparency and equity in this regard to the buyers and has left no stone unturned in making it feasible for buyers to deal in the real estate.
 RERA has guarded the interests of not only the developers but also the buyer.
 RERA, in turn, has brought a regulating authority to deal with real estate transactions.

 Section 15: Section 15 defines obligations of promoter in case of transfer of a real estate project to a third party is defined under the Act.

 Section 10: Agents who are not registered cannot sell a project.
 Maintaining proper books and records.
 Not to get involved in any unfair trade practices or make any incorrect statements.
 Agents are also required to avail to the allottee all the important documents at the time of booking.

 Section 3: No promoter or agent is authorized under whatsoever circumstances to advertise, book, allot, sell, and offer to sell without any registration with RERA Act.
 This makes it mandatory for the agents/ promoters to get the registration done before taking on any transaction of the project under this regard.